CRG-CNAG/pipeline_roesti/docs/README.md

 2. Use existing indexed reference genome and rRNA, genome, CDS files.

-#### Creating indexed reference genome from fasta/genbank files
+#### Creating indexed reference genome from fasta/genbank files \[recommended\]

 The genome can be indexed at the beginning of the pipeline run.
 Any collection of files in either genbank or fasta format (or a mix) can be used to define the set of reference DNA sequences for the alignment of the reads.
+However, the expression values per gene will be only computed if you provide a genbank file with the annotations.

 + `--ref-genbank`       List of filenames for reference DNA sequences in Genbank format.
 Wildcards such as ? * and [] can be used.
 Annotations in genbank format will be used to create the CDS and rRNA BED files.
 + `--ref-fasta`         List of filenames for reference DNA sequences in fasta format.
 Wildcards such as ? * and [] can be used.